Alzheimer’s and Coping Strategies: Tools for Family Carers

 3. Effective communication: Communication difficulties often accompany Alzheimer’s disease, leading to frustration for both the individual and caregiver.
 Using simple language, maintaining eye contact, speaking slowly, and allowing sufficient time for responses can enhance understanding and minimise agitation.

-4. Promoting engagement: Engaging individuals with Alzheimer’s disease in meaningful activities can help reduce behavioural disturbances.
+4. Promoting engagement: individuals with Alzheimer’s disease in meaningful activities can help reduce behavioural disturbances.
 Activities such as listening to music, doing puzzles or crafts tailored to their capabilities can provide stimulation while promoting a sense of accomplishment.

 Looking after Yourself